Autcoder/Codinstall/README.md

 - Typescript
 - Zig

-Be sure to report any bug that you stumble upon!
-Feature requests are also welcome!
+Be sure to send feedback for the script.
+Feature suggestions/requests, bugs, just feedback, everything is welcome!